Search

 Table 2

-IMPORTANT: Consult with the OHCOW humidex-based response plan for how to interpret and use this chart.
-ALWAYS follow steps 1 to 5 as listed in this plan.
-Also, see the Humidex-based Heat Stress Calculator.
+IMPORTANT: Consult the OHCOW heat stress calculator and response plan for how to interpret and use this chart.
+ALWAYS follow the steps listed in this plan.
+NEVER ignore someone’s heat stress symptoms regardless of your measurements or the general response plan guidance.